 - 2 x 50 Freestyle sprint on the minute / 2 x 50 Backcrawl Sprint on the minute

-- Endurance.
-Choose 1 of the following to work on endurance.
-Work on long-term cardio and lower intensity distance swimming.
+- Endurance: Choose 1 to work on endurance, which allows you to do long-term cardio and lower intensity distance swimming.

 - 3 x 100 Freestyle